skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ### Knowledge edit in LLM research
 Knowledge edit problem can be summarized as "constantly updating the knowledge of pre-trained LLMs to keep models fact-relevant, safe, and ethical after deployment."
 The point is that, we have to update the knowledge on the pre-trained model accurately and quickly.
 Figures below illustrate why do we need knowledge update.
+ 1) New knowledge should be updated
+ 2) To mitigate context length generalization problem
+ 3) To erase sensitive data
 <p align="center">
     <img src='knowledge update.png' width="600">
 </p>